Why is My Guitar Hard To Play?

 The most common issues making a guitar hard to play are:

-1-Faulty nut slot height or the nut slot is too deep which makes strings too high or low, therefore harder to push down on a fret.
+1-Faulty guitar nut slot height or the nut slot is too deep which makes strings too high or low, therefore harder to push down on a fret.

 3-Your guitar frets are not of 100% uniform height causing fret buzz and unpleasant sounds which tend to irritate you.
+We can level all frets.

 Is Your Guitar Hard To Play?
+You need a guitar setup!

 4-Is your neck straight?
 Most likely-it’s not.
 This causes you to fight with the guitar and change your technique on various portions of the neck making playing more of a struggle than a pleasure.
+We’ll straighten your guitar neck.

 7- Neck too thick.
 Change to a thinner profile.
+We can add a new guitar neck for you.

 Leave A Comment